Quotes Database

 Casey Chalk (?-) is an American Catholic writer and editor who contributes to The New Oxford Review, The Federalist, American Conservative, and Crisis Magazine.

-Saint Catherine of Siena (1347-1380) was an Italian Catholic laywoman, virgin, and theologian who had significant influence on Catholic piety.
-She was canonized by Pope Pius II in 1461 and declared Doctor of the Church by Pope Paul VI in 1970.
+Saint Catherine of Siena (1347-1380) was an Italian Catholic laywoman, virgin, and theologian.
+She influenced Catholic piety, was canonized by Pope Pius II in 1461, and declared Doctor of the Church by Pope Paul VI in 1970.

 • Cesare Beccaria 1

 Cesare Bonesana di Beccaria, Marquis of Gualdrasco and Villareggio (1738-1794) was an Italian politician, jurist, philosopher, and criminologist.
-He is considered the father of criminal justice, and had significant influence on the U.S. founding fathers.
+He is considered the father of criminal justice and influenced the U.S. founding fathers.

 • Chabrias 1